What is vitamin C?

 Those prone to renal stones (calcium oxalate) should be mindful of taking high-dose vitamin C supplements because research suggests there is an increase in urinary oxalate excretion for every 1000mg of ascorbic acid consumed.

 Speak to your GP if you are concerned about deficiencies or are considering taking dietary supplements.

 Can vitamin C help prevent or shorten colds?

-There is insufficient conclusive evidence that vitamin C helps to prevent or shorten colds.
+There is insufficient evidence that vitamin C helps to prevent or shorten colds.